awesomerank/awesomerank.github.io/lists/JustServerless/awesome-serverless.md

 - [Amtrak rolls past containers into a serverless infrastructure](https://thenewstack.io/amtrak-rolls-past-containers-serverless/) - How Amtrak uses serverless technologies to power their business.
 - [Many-faced threats to serverless security](https://hackernoon.com/many-faced-threats-to-serverless-security-519e94d19dba) - Post about different security threats for serverless applications.
 - [Serverless is about automation, not functions](https://hackernoon.com/serverless-is-about-automation-not-functions-3f816c90ce61) - Post which shows how serverless makes automation easier.
+- [Building the communication fabric for an event-driven system](https://serverless.com/blog/austen-collins-communication-fabric-event-driven-system-emit-2017/) - Post about the [Event Gateway ★671](https://github.com/serverless/event-gateway) project by Serverless, inc.
+- [Avoiding parking tickets with the help of a serverless reminder](https://serverless.com/blog/avoid-parking-tickets-with-serverless/) - Post about a project which implements a serverless parking ticket reminder.
+- [Being a good citizen in an event-driven world](https://serverless.com/blog/ajay-nair-good-citizen-event-driven-world-emit-2017/) - Post about considerations when designing event-driven systems.
+- [Nuclio and the future of serverless computing](https://thenewstack.io/whats-next-serverless/) - Post about the [Nuclio ★128](https://github.com/nuclio/nuclio) serverless project.
+- [Serverless v1.24.0](https://serverless.com/blog/serverless-v1.24.0/) - Announcement blog post for Serverless Framework v1.24.0.
+- [Contract-based testing for event-driven architectures](https://serverless.com/blog/dave-copeland-contract-based-testing-event-driven-architectures-emit-2017/) - How to do contract-based testing in serverless architectures.
+- [Using even-driven architecture to transform core banking](https://serverless.com/blog/matthew-lancaster-event-driven-architecture-transform-banking-emit-2017/) - How serverless computing is introduced into old, legacy banking systems.
+- [How to test serverless applications](https://serverless.com/blog/how-test-serverless-applications/) - Post about different testing techniques for serverless applications.
+- [The fear and frustration of migrating a simple web app to serverless](https://read.acloud.guru/adventures-in-migrating-to-serverless-a63556b39042) - Post about the migration story of a Flask app to run on AWS Lambda.
+- [Building the Catalyst serverless platform at Uber](https://serverless.com/blog/shawn-burke-building-catalyst-serverless-platform-emit-2017/) - How and why Uber built their own serverless platform.
+- [Models for event-driven programming](https://serverless.com/blog/cornelia-davis-models-event-driven-programming-emit-2017/) - How programmers should (re)-think when dealing with event-driven systems.

 ## Screencasts